 You grab your purchases and walk up to the counter, anxious to get to the hotel and get ready to watch the games.

 You're so excited about having the shopping done, and you're not even bothered by the man behind you texting on his cell phone.
-You pull out your credit card and start saying to the teller how much you enjoy the 2018 FIFA World Cup.
+You pull out your credit card and start saying to the teller how much you enjoy the location.

 You think nothing of it and go ahead with your day.
 It's a few weeks later when you get your credit card statement at home - only to find some charges you didn't make.
 Little did you know the guy behind you pressing the buttons on his cell phone wasn't texting.